LaboratoireMecaniqueLille/crappy/docs/source/tutorials/more_complexity.rst

 ending after a given delay.
 In many tests, this is not sufficient.
 Let's imagine that you have a tensile test setup on which you want to perform force-driven cyclic stretching.
 Consider the example from :ref:`the second section
-<2.a The Generator Block>`.
-We still want to perform 5 cycles of stretching
+<2.a The Generator Block and its Paths>`.
+We still want to perform 5 cycles of
-and relaxation, still at a 5/60 mm/s pace, but now the condition for switching from stretching to relaxation is to reach 10kN.
+stretching and relaxation, still at a 5/60 mm/s pace, but now the condition for switching from stretching to relaxation is to reach 10kN.
 This needs to be somehow indicated to the ``'condition'`` key.

 Luckily, this is actually pretty easy to do in Crappy !
 The first step is to make the Generator block aware of the current force value, which means to create